WuZhuoran/Plant_Seedlings_Classification/PROJECT_PROPOSAL.md

 ## Introduction

-For several decades, researchers have worked on systems aimed at performing site-specific weed control.
+For several decades, researchers have been worked on systems that aim to perform site-specific weed control.
 Although some systems are commercially available, a true commercial breakthrough of such systems is still to come despite the construction of several prototypes and case studies showing promising results.

-In this project, we will work to build a classification model for a [database](https://vision.eng.au.dk/plant-seedlings-dataset) of images of approximately 960 unique plants belonging to 12 species at several growth stages.
+In this project, we will build serveral classification models on a [database](https://vision.eng.au.dk/plant-seedlings-dataset) of images of approximately 960 unique plants belonging to 12 species at several growth stages.
-It is also a Kaggle [competition](https://www.kaggle.com/c/plant-seedlings-classification).
+This task is also a Kaggle [competition](https://www.kaggle.com/c/plant-seedlings-classification).

 The code will be available online at [https://github.com/WuZhuoran/Plant_Seedlings_Classification].